-- Avoiding slippery floor surfaces
+- avoiding slippery floor surfaces

-- Lying down while eating or drinking
+- lying down while eating or drinking

-- Reluctance to go up or down stairs
+- reluctance to go up or down stairs

-- Reluctance to sit when asked
+- reluctance to sit when asked

 What are some other changes in my dog's behavior or attitude that could be caused by pain?

-In addition to the torso, you should be able to handle all four limbs, including the toes, the feet, and the joints of the front and rear legs, without your dog reacting.
-If you want to test your dog’s comfort level by handling the feet and legs, you will have the best success if your dog is reclining rather than standing.
+In addition to the body, you should be able to handle all four limbs, including the toes, the feet, and the joints of the front and rear legs, without your dog reacting.
+If you want to test your dog's comfort level by handling the feet and legs, you will have the best success if your dog is reclining rather than standing.